typedb/typedb-docs/08-schema/01-concepts.md

 <div class="note">
 [Important]
 Don't forget to `commit` after executing an `undefine` statement.
-Otherwise, anything you have undefined will NOT be committed to the original keyspace that is running on the Grakn server.
+Otherwise, anything you have undefined is NOT committed to the original keyspace that is running on the Grakn server.
 When using one of the [Grakn clients](/docs/client-api/overview), to commit changes, we call the `commit()` method on the `transaction` object that carried out the query.
 Via the [Graql Console](/docs/running-grakn/console), we use the `commit` command.
 </div>